EugenLevytskyj/CS50p-Final-Project-/README.md

 #### Description:
 this is simple app which help to manage tasks.
 App can save task from many users.
 If there is no the user, app will propose to make this user.
-Each task has id of task, task description, mark flag (main), date of creation, deadline if it`s need, mark flag (done) and warning mark if tasks wasn`t done in time.
+Each task has id of task, task description, mark flag (main), date of creation, deadline if its need, mark flag (done) and warning mark if tasks wasnt done in time.
 # App functionality
 * Add task
 * Remove task (single or multiply)